We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Also, many of the pellet food options use Alfalfa hay as a base, so for this reason, a lot of guinea pigs owners opt for Timothy hay instead.

-What About Food Pellets or Supplements For Guinea Pigs?
+Are Food Pellets or Supplements Healthy For Guinea Pigs?

-Food pellets are actually a really vital part of your guinea pig’s diet to ensure that the guinea pig gets all the vitamins, minerals, and trace elements they need.
+Food pellets are a vital part of your guinea pig’s diet to ensure that guinea pigs get all the vitamins, minerals, and trace elements they need.

 The good news is, that there are a lot of options available to choose from so this won’t be hard to get your hands on.